 Gambas al Pil Pil

-Best at: Any good tapas bar in Malaga city; Bar Mercado de Atarazanas is reliable
+Best at: Any good tapas bar in Málaga city; Bar del Mercado de Atarazanas is reliable.
+For the premium carabineros version, try José Carlos García (Málaga), Skina (Marbella) or La Lonja (Nerja)

 Fritura Malagueña

-Best at: La Lonja (Nerja), Casa Miguel (Marbella), La Pesquera (Fuengirola)
+Best at: La Lonja (Nerja), Casa Miguel (Marbella), La Pesquera (Fuengirola), El Tintero (El Palo, Málaga), any chiringuito with a good reputation and a busy fish counter

 Berenjenas con Miel de Caña